-We ask that you include four (4) digital photographs of images that help describe the content of your essay.
-Two of these photos can be the images you already posted with your Proposal, but it needs to be re-posted.
-The photographs should be no larger then 1 MB, and be in .jpeg format.
-No more then four photographs will be accepted.
-You can use a digital camera, a film camera (and scan the printed image), or even capture the image on a cell phone and transfer it to your document.
+We ask that you include four (4) digital photographs of images that you have personally taken to help describe the content of your essay.
+Two of these photos can be the images you already posted with your Proposal (assuming they are your own), but they need to be re-posted.
+The photographs should be no larger than 1 MB, and be in .jpeg format.
+No more than the four photographs will be accepted.
 There is space provided at the end of the submittal form to upload the images.
 Space is also provided to number and caption each image.

 In selecting these four images, imagine that a publisher or editor of an online blog, or a newspaper, or a magazine have accepted your essay for publication.
 One of their requirements is that you supply four illustrations that help describe and explain the points made in your essay.
 What illustrations would you submit that not only provided the basic information about your topic, but also help further your written arguments?
 As part of this process, refer to these illustrations at the appropriate spots within your essay.

-Remember, however, one of the primary purposes of the essay format is to test your skill in describing a situation in words, rather then pictures or drawings.
-Do not assume that just because you have posted the photographs that your responsibility to carefully describe in words your selected topic is reduced.
+Remember, however, one of the primary purposes of the essay format is to test your skill in describing a situation in words, rather than pictures or drawings.
+Do not assume that just because you have posted the photographs that your responsibility to carefully describe in words your selected examples is reduced.
 To the contrary: use the illustrations to support and strengthen your writing.

 Improving Your Writing